katrilh/calculator/README.md

       "result": "-9"
     }

-*Note: It is assumed that the expressions only contain basic arithmetic operators and that bad HTTP request dont happen.*
+*Note: It is assumed that the expressions only contain basic arithmetic operators*